m-voit/concepts-of-programming-languages/study-project/paper.md

 Pure functions are functions that have no side effects and no hidden inner state.
 This means, a function, given the same input, always produces the same output.
 To achieve this a pure function only uses its input and doesn't use or mutate internal state.
-JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free and pure functions.
+JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free and pure functions [fog13].

 The same holds true for Go.
 Like in JavaScript, it's possible writing pure and side effect free functions in Go, but there are no special constructs to enforce these concepts.